nurnazahah/testing/readme.md

 * Next, set some parameters that are only adjustable in the layout which will make it more convenient to wire the whole layout up.

+* To pop out the parameter editing section, use S key and press I key to select the object, then use CTRL+P to open up the parameter options for the selected device.

 * Set the "Top guard ring via coverage" to 100.
 This will put a local interconnect to metal1 via ta the top of the guard ring.
 Next, for "Source via coverage", put +40 and for "Drain via coverage", put -40.
 This will split the source drain contacts, making it easy to connect them with a wire.

 * For nfet, set the "Bottom guard ring via coverage" to 100, while the source and drain via coverages are set to +40 and -40, respectively, like the pfet.